Sarah T. Hughes: Early life, family and education

+Career

-After graduating from college, Hughes taught science at Salem Academy in Winston-Salem, North Carolina for several years.
-She then returned to school to the study of law.
-In 1919 she moved to Washington, D.C. and attended The George Washington University Law School.
-She attended classes at night and during the day worked as a police officer.
+After college, Hughes taught science at Salem Academy in Winston-Salem, North Carolina, for two years.
+After her move to Washington, D.C. and enrollment in night classes at The George Washington University Law School, she worked as a police officer during the day.
 As a police officer, Hughes did not carry a gun or wear a police uniform because she worked to prevent crimes among women and girls, patrolling areas where female runaways and prostitutes were normally found.
 Her job was an expression of the progressive idea of rehabilitation instead of punishment.
 Hughes later credited this job with instilling in her a sense of commitment and responsibility to women and children.
 At that time she lived in a tent home near the Potomac River and commuted to the campus by canoe each evening.
-She graduated with a Bachelor of Laws in 1922.

-In 1922, she moved to Dallas, Texas, with her husband, George Ernest Hughes, whom she had met in law school.
-Her husband quickly found employment after law school, but Sarah faced significant obstacles as a woman during a time in which law firms generally did not regard women as qualified.
-Eventually, the small firm of Priest, Herndon, and Ledbetter gave her a rent-free space and even referred some cases to her in exchange for her services as a receptionist.
-As her practice grew and became more successful, she became increasingly active in local women's organizations.
+In 1922, she moved to Dallas, Texas, with her husband George Ernest Hughes, whom she had met at law school.
+He quickly found employment, but Sarah faced significant obstacles as a woman during a time in which law firms generally did not regard women as qualified.
+Eventually, Priest, Herndon, and Ledbetter, a small law firm, gave her a rent-free space and even referred some cases to her in exchange for her services as a receptionist.

+As her practice grew, she became increasingly active in local women's organizations.
 She joined the Zonta Club, the Business and Professional Women's Club, the Dallas Women's Political League, the League of Women Voters, YWCA, Dallas College Club, and the American Association of University Women.
 Hughes served as Chair of the AAUW Committee on the Economic and Legal Status of Women, advocating equal pay jury service for women, and improved status and recognition for women in the Armed Services.

 She practiced law for eight years in Dallas before becoming involved in politics, first being elected in 1930 to three terms in the Texas House of Representatives as a Democrat.
-In 1935, Hughes accepted an appointment as a state judge from Governor James V. Allred for the Fourteenth District Court in Dallas, becoming the state's first female district judge.
-In 1936 she was elected to the same post.
+In 1935, Hughes accepted an appointment as a state judge from Governor James Burr V. Allred for the Fourteenth District Court in Dallas, becoming the state's first female district judge.
+In 1936, she was elected to the same post.
 She was re-elected six more times and remained in that post until 1961.